f0lg0/pyChat/README.md

 <app_name> is a simple chat application written using sockets.
 Clients connect to a server which lets them send text messages to each other.

-Messages are custom crafted packets built using Python3 dataclasses, we stream them usign JSON due to the fact that Pickle is vulnerable to code injection.
+Messages are custom crafted packets built using Python3 dataclasses, we stream them using JSON due to the fact that Pickle is vulnerable to code injection.
 These messages are also encrypted using AES-256 to ensure privacy and anonymity to the users.
 We don't collect any kind of user data.

 Key exchange is performed using DiffieHellman and the GUI is built using the pip library "Eel".
 This means that the entire user experience is coded from scratch with JS, HTML and CSS.